Top 7 Tips for Smart Contact Management for Your Business

 Use a trusted CMS/CRM for sharing contacts

 Just like avoiding duplicate contacts in your address book helps with contact management, contact sharing in your Google address book is another useful, but underused feature available with the right integrations.
-For most businesses that use Gmail and the many available and connected Google features, the need to share contacts is all the greater in order to enable easier communication, collaboration, and tracking interactions.
+For most businesses that use Gmail and the many available and connected Google features, the need to find someone’s email address and share contacts is all the greater in order to enable easier communication, collaboration, and tracking interactions.

 For that, you can use a dedicated Gmail CRM tool that enables contact sharing in your address book, allowing you to share and edit contacts across your organization.
 Everyone in your business can use the integration to gain access to your business contact list, but also to communicate safely and seamlessly across a variety of tools, including their phones, laptops, PCs, and tablets.